tinganho/extract-bug/README.md

 ): [TranslationKeys<`quantityUi.units.${T}`>, string];
 ```

-Though, we have noticed that usage of `TranslationKeys<T>` incurs a hug performance impact on our project.
+Though, we have noticed that usage of `TranslationKeys<T>` incurs a huge performance impact on our project.
 Several multiples
 compared to not using `TranslationKeys<T>`.
 We suspect this can be optimized.
+Also TS Server take a long time to load.

-To test out the performance impact you can run
+To test out the performance impact you can run:

 ```
-tsc --generateTraceDir traceDir --incremental false
+npx tsc --generateTraceDir traceDir --incremental false
 ```
 And then get the hotspots with:
 ```
 npx analyze-trace traceDir
 ```

+Tweak the code in `test.ts` by removing `TranslationKeys<T>` below:

 ```
 declare function baseUnit<T extends Measure>(